matfish2/vue-tables-2/README.md

 </script>
 ```

-## Vue Component
+## Vue Components
-A Second option to for creating templates is to encapsulate the template within a component and pass the name.
+Another option to for creating templates is to encapsulate the template within a component and pass the name.
 The component must have a `data` property, which will receive the row object.
 E.g:

 ```js
 Vue.component('delete', {